 Interested in joining the garden next season?

-Applications for a garden bed open in May.
+Applications for a garden bed open March 15.
 The application form will be sent to all students, staff, and faculty, via the Red Hawk News.
 An individual student, staff, or faculty member can apply for a portion of a garden bed, and a student club or group, or a group of staff or faculty members can apply for a full garden bed.
-If you have any questions about the upcoming season, please contact the Garden Coordinator.
+If you have any questions about the upcoming season, please contact the Garden Lead.

 Interested in supporting the garden?